-Eye surgery can be frightening for children and parents alike, but you and your child are in good hands at ABC Children’s Eye Specialists in Phoenix and Mesa, Arizona.
+Eye surgery can be frightening for children and parents alike, but you and your child are in good hands at ABC Children’s Eye Specialists in Phoenix, Avondale, and Mesa, Arizona.
 The team of experienced pediatric ophthalmologists knows how to help children feel comfortable and relaxed while treating eye conditions like strabismus, ptosis, tear duct obstruction, and styes.
 To learn more about eye surgery for your child, call or click today.

 The staff at ABC Children’s Eye Specialists takes a conservative approach to treatment and doesn’t perform surgery unless it’s absolutely necessary.
 In many cases, your child’s doctor first tries a non-surgical treatment.
 If the problem doesn’t improve, they may recommend surgery as a next step.